#40seconds: why – and how – we need to talk about suicide in our workplaces

 There is no silver bullet or single solution that will change our organizational culture overnight.

-However, there are many small things that accumulatively can help change perceptions, challenge myths or discrimination, and provide critical support for those who need it most.
+However, many small things accumulatively can help change perceptions, challenge myths or discrimination, and provide critical support for those who need it most.
 A holistic approach is most effective.

 - Put mental health on the management agenda.

 We have a duty of care to our employees.
 To ensure we meet that obligation, we put in place policies and guidance around health and safety, deliver awareness training, and put safety notices up where needed.
 However, duty of care should also cover mental well-being.